LogicalContradiction/HotCCSVGenerator/README.md

 ```
 hotCCSVGenerator [OPTIONS] name SETNAME PACKTYPE
 ```
 You can simply specify the name of the set and what type of pack you want, and the tool will generate the url automatically and fetch the data for you.
-If either arugment contains spaces, remember to surround it with quotation marks.
+If either argument contains spaces, remember to surround it with quotation marks.

 # OPTIONS
 ```